 Allstate is rated above average for overall customer satisfaction by J.D.
 Power, and it has an A+ rating from AM Best for financial strength.
 Allstate offers generous discounts and a wide variety of coverage options.
 Its welcome, home buyer, and protective device discounts may make this provider appealing to new homeowners.
 Ask your Allstate agent about Rate Guard, which may help protect your low rates for a longer period of time.

 Farmers’ home insurance policies are unique, offering three tiers of coverage.
-That means you only have to pay for the coverages you need or want.
-Farmers also has a diminishing deductible, claim forgiveness guarantee and claims-free discount for eligible policyholders.
+Farmers also has options for diminishing deductible, claim forgiveness and offers a claims-free discount for eligible policyholders.
 There are also exclusive potential savings for public safety officers and other professional organizations, so it may be beneficial to check whether your employer or organization is eligible for extra savings.

-State Farm home insurance is generally affordable, with an average premium of $1,221 per year, although this provider offers fewer endorsements and discounts than its competitors.
+State Farm home insurance is generally affordable, with an average premium of $1,502 per year, although this provider offers fewer endorsements and discounts than some of its competitors.
 Potential ways to save with State Farm include multiple policy, safe home and roof discounts.
-Where State Farm stands out is its digital tools, offering several online resources, calculators and other tools.
+State Farm stands out for its digital tools, offering several online resources, calculators and other tools.

-Average cost of homeowners insurance in New Mexico
+How much is homeowners insurance in New Mexico?

-On average, homeowners insurance in New Mexico costs $1,545 per year for a policy with $250K in dwelling coverage.
-New Mexico home insurance is slightly more expensive than the average premium in the United States, which is $1,477 per year.
+On average, homeowners insurance in New Mexico costs $2,024 per year for a policy with $250k in dwelling coverage.
+New Mexico home insurance is more expensive than the average premium in the United States, which is $1,312 per year.

-New Mexico home insurance is moderately priced compared to nearby states.
-For example, the average home insurance premium in Arizona is $1,304, and in Colorado, the average premium is $1,995 per year.
+New Mexico home insurance is expensive compared to nearby states.
+For example, the average annual home insurance premium in Arizona is $1,189, and in Colorado, the average premium is $1,659 per year.
 New Mexico does not typically experience extreme weather, but the risk of wildfires and earthquakes may make the price of insurance above average.

-New Mexico homeowners should be aware of certain weather risks in the state, including earthquakes, wildfires, tornadoes and windstorms.
-Although these events do not occur often, they can cause extensive damage to homes.
-Fortunately, a home insurance policy can protect your home against some of the most common threats.
+New Mexico homeowners should be aware of certain weather risks in the state.
+Although severe weather events do not occur often, they can cause extensive damage to homes when they do happen.
+Fortunately, a home insurance policy can protect your finances against some of the most common causes of home damage.

 New Mexico common causes of loss

 New Mexico homeowners typically face weather-related losses.
-But at nearly 10% over the national median, theft and other property crime in the state is also common, which can lead to more frequent theft claims.
 Here are some of the most common causes of loss in New Mexico: